Authorization: Bearer <jwt>) with

-(Authorization: Bearer <jwt>).
-Full schemas with try-it-out are in the
+routes have full schemas with try-it-out in the API Reference

 Endpoints at a glance